All About Mourning Dove Eggs and Baby Mourning Doves

 What Does a Baby Mourning Dove Look Like?

 After hatching, a baby mourning dove’s eyes are closed and it is helpless, relying on its parents for warmth.
 The hatchling dove is covered in an ivory-colored down material.
 By two weeks old, the young have grown significantly and are sporting fluffy feathers.
-See more beautiful photos of mourning doves.

 Male and female adults produce “crop milk,” an antioxidant-rich liquid secreted in their throats.
 The milk is also high in fat and protein.
 Both parents feed this milky substance to the young while they are still in the nest.
 Eventually, their diet transitions to seeds, an adult mourning dove’s main source of food.